Quantum Vector Signal Analyzer: Wideband Electric Field Sensing via Motional Raman Transitions

 With these demonstrations complete, it is natural to explore the precision and sensitivity limits of the technique.
-To determine the frequency accuracy, a rough spectrum, like that shown in Fig.~\ref{fig:qvsa}(c), is first taken to determine the lineshape.
-Then to maintain a balance between the sensitivity and intrinsic noise in subsequent experiments, measurements of the phonon number are repeatedly taken at the two points in frequency near the half-width, half-maxima to determine the center frequency.
-The resulting Allan deviation is shown in Fig.~\ref{fig:ADEV}(a) alongside the SQL $\Delta\delta=2\pi\cdot0.209/(t\langle\alpha\rangle\sqrt{N})$, where $t = 2$~ms is the duration of the QVSA interaction and $N$ is the number of measurements (see SI).
-The Allan deviation follows the SQL with frequency sensitivity 28(5)~Hz/$\sqrt{\textup{Hz}}$ until $N \approx 5000$, and the minimum resolution is 2$\pi\cdot3.1(5)$~Hz, corresponding to a fractional frequency resolution of $3.8(6)\times 10^{-8}$.
-The deviation from the SQL is due to changes in the secular frequency $\omega$, which depends on the stability of the temperature and humidity of lab and can drift by $\approx2\pi\cdot(200-600)$~Hz over the course of these measurements.
+To determine the frequency precision, a rough spectrum, like that shown in Fig.~\ref{fig:wbqvsa}(a)-(c), is first taken to determine the lineshape.
+Then, to balance the sensitivity with the intrinsic noise in subsequent experiments, measurements of the phonon number are repeatedly taken at two points in frequency near the half-maxima to determine the center frequency.
+The resulting overlapping Allan deviation is shown in Fig.~\ref{fig:below_sql}(a) alongside the Cramér-Rao~(CR) bound and the SQL, $\Delta\delta\approx2\pi\cdot0.209/(t\langle\alpha\rangle\sqrt{N})$, where $t = 2$~ms is the duration of the QVSA interaction and $N$ is the number of measurements (see Appendix F of the SI).
+The Allan deviation of the parameter estimator saturates the CR bound and is near the SQL with frequency sensitivity 39(9)~Hz/$\sqrt{\textup{Hz}}$ until $N \approx 6300$, achieving a minimum resolution of 3.8(1.6)~Hz, corresponding to a fractional frequency resolution of $4.6(2.0)\times 10^{-8}$.
 Similarly, the precision of the phase measurement is determined by a two-point phase measurement at $45\degree$ and $135\degree$ with on-resonant detuning.
-The Allan deviation of the resulting data is shown in Fig.~\ref{fig:ADEV}(b) alongside the SQL $\Delta\phi_d=1/(2\langle\alpha\rangle\sqrt{2N})$ (see SI).
-The minimal phase resolution reaches $\approx 3.0(7)$~mrad after $N=11 000$ measurements due to the long-term drift of secular frequency mentioned above.
+The resulting Allan deviation is shown in Fig.~\ref{fig:below_sql}(b) alongside the CR bound and the SQL, $\Delta\phi_d=1/(\langle\alpha\rangle\sqrt{2N})$ (see Appendix F of the SI).
+The minimum phase resolution reaches $\approx 9.1(2.0)$~mrad after $N=9800$ experiments with sensitivity 117(26)~mrad/$\sqrt{\textup{Hz}}$.
+The deviation from the CR bound is due to changes in the secular frequency $\omega$, which depends on the stability of the temperature and humidity of the lab environment and can drift by $\approx2\pi\cdot(200-600)$~Hz over the course of these measurements.